internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 Once you get the `supabase db pull` command to work, you should now have a new `migrations` directory.

-If you visit your "Table Editor" page, you won't see your changes.
+If you visit your "Table Editor" page [in the studio](http://127.0.0.1:54323), you won't see your changes.
 To get your local development environment updated with that schema, you need to run `supabase db reset`, which will restart your local Postgres container and apply local migrations found in the `migrations` directory.

 Once you run that successfully, you should now see your schemas updated on the "Table Editor" page.